26 Pet Charities to Donate to This Giving Tuesday

 3. Marley’s Mutts

-Zach Skow was diagnosed with end-stage liver disease in 2009; when he left the hospital, he decided to give back to the dogs who had helped him stay strong along the way, and Marley Mutts was born.
-Within a decade, Marley Mutts all but eliminate euthanasia in its home base of Kern County.
-The organization now has a 20-acre ranch that houses about 75 animals and has branched out to include major rescue missions, including evacuating 300 animals from Afghanistan to Canada to be reunited with their families or adopted.
+Zach Skowopens in a new tab was diagnosed with end-stage liver disease in 2009.
+When he left the hospital, he decided to give back to the dogs who had helped him stay strong along the way, and Marley Mutts was born.
+Within a decade, Marley Mutts all but eliminated euthanasia in its home base of Kern County, California.
+The organization now has a 20-acre ranch that houses about 75 animals and has branched out to include major rescue missions, including evacuating 300 animals from Afghanistan to Canadaopens in a new tab to be reunited with their families or adopted.

 4. The Animal Pad

-Animal Pad rescues dogs from the high kill shelters and streets of San Diego, Southern California, and Mexico.
-Their 300 volunteers drive in and out of the country, searching for dogs — often with medical issues from their lives born on the street — and rehabilitating them for happy lives in forever homes.
-Each subscription to The Wildest Pack means a donation to Animal Pad.
+Animal Padopens in a new tab rescues dogs from the high-kill shelters and streets of San Diego, Southern California, and Mexico.
+Their 300 volunteers drive in and out of the country, searching for dogs — often with medical issues from being born on the street — and rehabilitating them so they can have happy lives in forever homes.

 5. Dr. Kwane Stewart a.k.a.
 “The Street Vet”